andrewtweber/dose-calculator/README.md

 ## About

 Little package to make calculating medicine doses easier.
+Literally just made this a package so I could reuse it between two projects.

 ## Installation